Feed on

 3. Expect change.
 (John 15:5-8) As a disciple (even those that combat same-gender attraction), our job is to abide in Christ, and “if” we do, the Holy Spirit will produce change, with change being the result of our obedience.
 As we become more obedient to the Lord and purposed to walk in all of His ways, our lives change.
 The biggest change will take place in our hearts resulting in new conduct (thoughts, words, and actions), all being representative of “change.”
 Ultimately, the change we all seek in our lives occurs from the inside out, through the power of the Holy Spirit.

 5. Making disciples of others.
 (Matthew 28:18-20) Too often, the homosexual struggler and those that have left homosexuality are reluctant to share their faith and tell nonbelievers about the wonderful changes Jesus has made in their lives.
 No matter what our maturity level in Christian life, we have something to offer.
-Frankly, some of the most enthusiastic representatives of the Christian life are new believers who have just discovered the awesome love of God.
+Frankly, some of the most enthusiastic representatives of Christian life are new believers who have just discovered the awesome love of God.
 While they may not know what they’re saying goodbye to “gay” fully means, they have experienced the love of God and want to share their new found lives and identify in Christ with others.

 Admittedly, deliverance from homosexuality or any habit, addiction or compulsive behavior, for that matter, comes from a Person and not a method.
 That said, I am concerned we have gotten far away from the command and calling of our Lord to “disciple” – especially, to the homosexual struggler.
 Heaven knows Christians throughout the ages have had sinful habits to overcome and misbeliefs to replace with truth.